 How to Care for Braces

-- Brushing – food particles can easily become trapped between braces
+- Brush – food particles that become easily trapped between braces

-- Rinsing – loosen foods stuck in and around your braces
+- Rinse – loosened foods stuck in and around your braces

-- Flossing – between braces and under wires with waxed floss
+- Floss – between braces and under wires with waxed floss

 Foods to Avoid with Braces

-Eating the wrong foods with braces in can lead to damage and costly repairs.
-Our experienced dentists and orthodontists recommend avoiding the following foods while going through braces treatment:
+Eating the wrong foods with braces can lead to damage and costly repairs.
+Our experienced dentists and orthodontists recommend what not to eat with braces:

 - Sticky and chewy foods: dried fruits, caramel, taffy, corn on the cob, and chewing gum

 - Hard foods: nuts, ice, popcorn, beef jerky, ray apples, and carrots

 These types of foods can break the wires and loosen brackets, damaging your braces.
 Consider cutting up some harder foods such as fruit, meat, and vegetables to avoid more damage.
 Avoid these few foods for the duration of your braces is a small price to pay for a beautiful smile.